 Dan Laney: scientific visualization, data compression, multi-resolution algorithms, simulated radiographic diagnostics for verification and validation, computational science workflows, data management

-Peter Lindstrom: data compression, scientific visualization, scientific computing
+Peter Lindstrom: data compression, scientific visualization, high performance computing

 Brian Weston: compressible fluid dynamics, fully-implicit solvers, high-explosive cookoff modeling